Suggestions or feedback?

 Around Cambridge and Boston

-Trace the footsteps of Boston’s founders on the Freedom Trail .
+Trace the footsteps of Boston’s founders and revolutionaries on the Freedom Trail .

 Quack your way through a duck tour .